INFO-4602-5602/project-1-sdsmart/README.md

 Each of the following additions may optionally be completed for extra credit.
 Bells are worth 2 points.
 Whistles are worth 5 points.
 Please note which bells and whistles you’ve completed in your readme.txt.

 <h3>Bell: Tooltips</h3>
-Create a tooltip that shows the x- and y-value of each point when you hover over a point in the Part 3 scatterplot.
+Create a tooltip that shows the x- and y-value of each point when you hover over a point in the Part 2 scatterplot.

 <h3>Bell: Xs and Ys</h3>
-For your bar chart code, create a pair of bar charts for the active dataset: one coding the x-value and one coding the y-value of the current dataset.
+Create a pair of bar charts for the active dataset: one coding the x-value and one coding the y-value of the current dataset.
 You can only receive credit for one of this and the “Coordinated Views” whistle.

 <h3>Bell: Styling your Visualization</h3>
 The visualization we’ve created here doesn’t have much pizzaz… Update the CSS stylesheet (project0.css) to restyle the visualization according to a central theme (e.g., 80’s neons, old world parchment, borrow ideas from an Instagram filter, etc.).
 Add a note in your readme.txt explaining the inspiration for your styling choices.